amaurigmartins/GroundCalc/README.md

 # GroundCalc

-MATLAB toolbox designed for grounding grids analysis.
+MATLAB toolbox designed for analysis of grounding grids.

 Made for educational purposes, this tool enables the user to carry out simplified (but not that much) grounding studies involving arbitrary grids and two-layered soils, using the microsegmentation method proposed by Dawalibi et al. It is possible to perform simulations using the good-ol' equipotential assumption, as well as accounting for the internal impedances of conductors.